antismash/documentation/docs/modules/clusterblast.md

 ### Ranking system

-Reference areas are sorted first based on an empirical similarity score `S = h + H + s + S + B`, in which:
+Reference areas are sorted based on an empirical similarity score and then, in the case of any ties, cumulative blast score.

+The emprical similarity score is calculated as `h + H + s + S + B`, in which:

 - `h` is the number of query genes with a significant hit
 - `H` is the number of core query genes with a significant hit
 - `s` is the number of gene pairs with conserved synteny
 - `S` is the number of gene pairs with conserved synteny involving a core gene
-- and `B` is a core gene bonus
+- `B` is a core gene bonus

-If the similarity scores are equal, the hits are subsequently ranked based on the cumulative BlastP bit scores between the gene clusters.
+If the similarity scores are equal for multiple references, they are then ranked based on the cumulative BlastP bit scores between the gene clusters.

 ### Similarity percentage